Page Top

 What will happen if I don't take a test section?

-Examinees will be judged to have failed if they miss a test section.
+Examinees will be judged to have failed if they miss a required test section.
 Although they will receive a Score Report, it will not show scores for any test section, including those that have been taken.

 If my score does not reach the minimum required in a Scoring Section, can I take only that section again and pass the JLPT if I get an acceptable score?